 Ms. Tippett: When did you — how old were you when you founded Storahtelling?

 Rabbi Lau-Lavie: Storahtelling, I was about 28, 29.

 Ms. Tippett: OK, so this kind of led to that, eventually.

 Rabbi Lau-Lavie: Yeah.
 Yeah.

 Ms. Tippett: You wanted to renew the drama of the stories, it seems to me, the dynamism of the stories.
-I mean and even here again is where the artist of you came in.
-I mean there’s — as you said, what if this is actually theater, and actually you’re working with bestselling literature, and there’s already an audience there, but it’s a bad performance?
-And there’s something very passionate — and playful, also, as serious as it is too — in the way you picked this up and wanted to transmit it to others.
+And even here again is where the artist of you came in.
+As you said, what if this is actually theater, and actually you’re working with bestselling literature, and there’s already an audience there, but it’s a bad performance?
+There’s something very passionate — and playful, also, as serious as it is too — in the way you picked this up and wanted to transmit it to others.